Kabilan (lyricist)

-Kabilan (born 16 May 1977) is an Indian lyricist, poet and actor who predominantly works in Tamil cinema.
+Kabilan (born 27 December) is an Indian lyricist, poet and actor who predominantly works in Tamil cinema.
 Born in the Indian coastal city of Pondicherry, he started writing lyrics for films and television in the early 2000s and gradually moved to acting as well.
 He won the Vijay Award for Best Lyricist for the song "Aaathangara Orathil" from Yaan (2014).
+He had mostly collaborated with Composer Vidyasagar followed by Srikanth Deva.
+He had penned super hit songs for Ilayaraaja and A.R.Rahman.
+Kabilan is known for his mass introduction songs, among which maximum hits are for Vijay.